scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 ### Confirm Scalar DL deployment

 * You can check if the pods and the services are properly deployed by running the `kubectl get po,svc,endpoints -o wide` command on the host machine.
+    * You should confirm the status of all ledger and envoy pods are `Running`.
+    * You should confirm the `EXTERNAL-IP` of Scalar DL envoy service is created.

     ```console
     $ kubectl get po,svc,endpoints -o wide
     NAME                                              READY   STATUS    RESTARTS   AGE     IP          NODE                                   NOMINATED NODE   READINESS GATES